moesgaard/Zabbix-opensearch-lld-template/README.md

 This  is  a Low level discovery of an opensearch cluster.

 ## How to use
-<<<<<<< HEAD
  Upload / Import the Template.yaml to get the base of the template and then you can update each template individually.

-Here is the complete documentation for all the Zabbix templates provided in your file, formatted as a Markdown document.

 ***

 # Zabbix Template Documentation